-For example, community sentencing and non-custodial sentencing are forms of alternative sentencing.
+For example, community sentencing and non-custodial sentencing are alternative sentencing options.

-The purpose of alternative sentencing is to give the defendant a punishment that fits the crime and to encourage reform.
+Alternative sentencing meaning is to give the defendant a punishment that fits the crime and to encourage reform.

 Alternatives to prison provide the best chance of having a positive impact on both the defendant and society.

 Qualifying for alternative sentencing options depends on the type of crime committed and whether the accused has any prior convictions.